5 Tips on What Not to Say in an Interview

 Positive answers to these questions can fill the interviewer with confidence that you will be a good addition to their companies’ culture and that you will not say anything negative about them in the future.

-If they persist and continue to look for a response, say you would be happy to answer after you do some follow up research, this shows that you have an eagerness to learn, which will help the situation.
+If you are still unsure about what is being asked, then it’s better to tell them you would be happy to answer after you do some follow-up research.
+This shows that you have an eagerness to learn, which will give a good impression.

-If you can help it, don’t be the first one to bring up salary.
-If you are too quick to mention money, it might come across to the employer that all you are after is the money.
+If you can help it, don’t be the first one to bring up the S word, salary.
+If you are too quick to mention money, it might come across to the employer that this is the most important aspect of the job for you.
 This is an especially mortal sin at the first meeting.
 When you find out more about the company and your role, you will be able to better determine your salary range.

 5. Questions about annual holidays.